Section 3: Television

 Television in North Dakota

 By 1951, several radio stations in North Dakota were planning for new operations in television.
 Rural states like North Dakota faced several problems in acquiring television.
-First, the Federal Communications Commission (FCC) was faced with the complicated task of issuing licenses.
+The Federal Communications Commission (FCC) had to issue a license.
 Requests for television broadcast licenses increased dramatically after World War II (1941-1945) and the FCC decided to issue licenses according to the population of the broadcast area.
 Not surprisingly, North Dakota cities were not highly ranked.
 Fargo, our largest city, was 114 on the list.

 Nevertheless, broadcasters prepared.
 They hired staff for behind-the-scenes production and “on air.”
 Some people had a part in both.
 Ken Kennedy, program director for WDAY in Fargo was also known on air as a comic character, Ole Anderson.
 Harry Jennings was staff photographer and part-time musician.
 Jennings’ young son, Wayne, acted in commercials.
 The stations had many bills to pay before they could “sign on,” so every employee was mined for talent.